CcpC-cuj/Webdev/README.md

 - **Phone:** 8934076522

-## Reservation
+Reservation

-To make a reservation, use our convenient SMS-based technology.
-Simply send an SMS to 8934076522 with your name, the number of people, and your preferred date and time.
-We will confirm your reservation promptly.
+To make a reservation, visit our reservation page and fill out the form with your name, number of people, and preferred date and time.
+When you click the submit button, a prompt will generate an SMS with this information.
+Simply tap "Send" to complete your reservation.

-For more information, visit our [website](https://ccpc-cuj.github.io/Webdev/).
+For more information, visit our website.

-Thank you for choosing Swastik Eatery!
+Thank you for choosing Swastik!
 We look forward to serving you.